sefinek24/UFW-AbuseIPDB-Reporter/README.md

 ## 🖥️ Usage<div id="usage"></div>
 After successful installation, the script will run continuously in the background, monitoring UFW logs and automatically reporting malicious IP addresses.
 The tool requires no additional user action after installation.
 However, it's worth occasionally checking its operation and updating the script regularly (by running the installation command).
-If you want to be sure that everything is working properly, you can go and have a beer.
-After finishing your drink, check if everything is okay.

 Servers open to the world are constantly scanned by bots, usually looking for vulnerabilities or other security gaps.
 So don't be surprised if the next day, the number of reports to AbuseIPDB exceeds a thousand.